Why didst thou promise such a beauteous day,

 the ‘pain’ of old age, recognises that the contribution of youth deserves

 ‘praise’.
-The Poet encourages the youth to leave the vulgar realm of the rival
+The Poet encourages the youth to leave the vulgar realm of the alien

 level of understanding as the Poet, who unites the Master Mistress and the